Last updated on November 8, 2022

-In order to provide you with the best Services and Products, we need to keep our network and platforms up and running as fast and efficiently as possible.
-To do this, we need to make sure that none of our customers abuse or misuse our software or systems.
-Because we cannot possibly define every situation that can fall under abuse or misuse, we have listed some of the guidelines and do’s and don’ts in this Acceptable Use Policy (this “AUP”), but this is not intended to be a fully comprehensive list.
-If something illegal or inconsistent with our policies occurs on our network or with our software, we reserve the right to remove content or disable your account.
-“Content” as used in this AUP means: (1) any information, data, text, software, code, scripts, music, sound, photos, graphics, videos, messages, tags, interactive features, or other materials that you post, upload, share, submit, or otherwise provide in any manner to the services and (2) any other materials, content, or data you provide to Appspace or use with the Appspace products or services.
+In order to provide Customer with the best Services and Products, Appspace needs to keep its network and platforms up and running as fast and efficiently as possible.
+To do this, Appspace needs to make sure that none of its customers abuse or misuse the software or systems.
+Because Appspace cannot possibly define every situation that can fall under abuse or misuse, Appspace has listed some of the guidelines and do’s and don’ts in this Acceptable Use Policy (this “AUP”), but this is not intended to be a fully comprehensive list.
+If something illegal or inconsistent with the Appspace policies occurs on the network or with the Software, Appspace reserves the right to remove the Content and suspend or terminate Customer’s account.
+“Content” as used in this AUP means: (1) any information, data, text, software, code, scripts, music, sound, photos, graphics, videos, messages, tags, interactive features, or other materials that Customer posts, uploads, shares, submits, or otherwise provide in any manner to the services and (2) any other materials, content, or data Customer provides to Appspace or use with the Appspace Products or Services.

-Most of these guidelines are common sense and basically boil down to: don’t do anything evil, don’t do anything that you know you shouldn’t do, and don’t do anything that you wouldn’t want someone to do to you.
+Most of these guidelines are common sense: do not do anything evil, do not do anything you know you should not do, and do not do anything you would not want someone to do to you.

 A. Account Terms